fakerieh/device-features-emerald.xml/README.md

 ## ⚠️ Notes

-- This file is **device-specific** and should not be used for other devices.
 - Make sure the path and filename match exactly for proper integration in the build system.

 ## 📃 License